pkholland/anon/README.md

 Running the test code:<br>
 ./deploy/release/test<br>
+&nbsp;&nbsp;then type "h"&lt;return&gt; for a list of available tests

 -- Currently the proxygen-related pieces are not being used and you don't need to follow those steps (6-9) to get anon building and running.